 Part 1: Amateur Radio in Iceland, in brief.

 THE COUNTRY.
 Iceland is a republic.
 We became independent on June 17, 1944.
 Prior to that we had been subjects of the King of Denmark and earlier, the King of Norway.
-Population is approx. 335.000 (spring 2014).
+Population is approx. 330.000 (March 2015).
 Total land area is 103.000 square kilometers.
 Much of the country is uninhabitable because of glaciers, volcanoes and sand deserts.
-The native language, Icelandic, is most closely related to old Norse.
+The native language, Icelandic, is closely related to old Norse.
 Weather-wise, Iceland benefits from by the Gulf Stream and has a temperate climate despite a high latitude just outside the Arctic Circle.

 View from the TF3JB/1 summer house at Swan lake QTH in Grímsnes in July 2014.

 1. BANDS.
-In addition to the "usual" bands we have the following band privileges:
+In addition to the "usual" bands we have the following band privileges in TF:

 2. LICENSING.
 There are two license classes based on the HAREC requirements.
 The basic license is an N-license and the full license is the G-license.
 A basic TF license holder can easily be identified, since the suffix of that call sign will always have three letters ending with the letter "N".
 For example: "TF3XXN".
 The basic licensee is limited to 100 Watts and has less band privileges.
 G-licensees have all bands, all emission types and and full RF power (1kW).

 3. NUMBER OF LICENSEES.
-Over 450 TF call signs issued to date (spring 2014) by the Icelandic PTA.
-The first amateur radio regulation took effect on February 7, 1947.
+Over 470 TF call signs have been issued to date (May 2015) by the Icelandic PTA.
+The first amateur radio call sign in TF was issued after a regulation on amateur radio took effect on February 7, 1947.

 4. THE Í.R.A.
 Our national association is Íslenskir radíóamatörar (Í.R.A.), founded on August 14, 1946.
+We will thus commemorate 70 years of our association next year (2016).
 Currently, we have approx. 200 members; YL's are 3% of the membership.
-The association's headquarters is located in Reykjavík (the capital) and we have an open house for members and guests once a week (Thursdays) from 20:00 hours.
+The association's headquarters is in Reykjavík and we have an open house for members and guests once a week (on Thursdays) from 20:00 hours.

 6. CALL AREAS.
-Further down the page, our call areas are explained.
+Further down (in Part 2) our ten call areas are illustrated.

 7. DX ACTIVITY FROM TF.
-Still further down, you will find a discussion about DX activity from Iceland.
+Still further down (in Part 3) you will find a discussion about DX activity from Iceland.

 Part 2: The TF call areas.

-The enclosed map below depicts the TF call areas (courtesy of TF2MSN).
+The map below shows the TF call areas (courtesy of TF2MSN).

 Part 3: The most active DX stations from TF.

-On December 1, 2014 over 200 TF call signs were registered on QRZ.COM.
-Of that number, 35 call signs had more than 10.000 lookups.
+On May 1, 2015 over 200 TF call signs were registered on QRZ.COM.
+Of that number, approx. 40 call signs had more than 10.000 lookups.
 Supposedly, these are the stations most active in DX from Iceland.
 Taking a closer look, I was able to extract the data displayed below.(1) Although the conclusions drawn are accurate, the outcome of this exercise should be regarded as an indicator, since it is not a scientific study.

 The following variables were examined: (1) Type of primary transceiver; (2) Type of primary linear amplifier; (3) Type of primary antenna; (4) Primary activity by emission mode; (5) Age of licensee; and (6) QTH by TF call area.